 Summer is here, and for some who are planning their summer escapes, that is pretty exciting news.
-In case you choose to visit Greece this summer and it is your first time to the country, here are some things/questions we advise you to never do/ask a Greek and experience the country like a local!
+In case you choose to visit Greece this summer and it is your first time to the country, here are some things/questions we advise you to never do if you want to experience the country like a local!

-Greeks are generally very hospitable and welcoming people but there are some things that you should never do in order to steal their hearts.
-Try to keep up with the following advice and avoid asking some questions that will put locals in a tough spot.
-This way you'll have the chance to mingle with locals and experience your trip to Greece to its fullest.
+Greeks are very hospitable and welcoming people, but there are some things that you should avoid doing in order to steal their hearts.
+Try to keep up with the advice below and you'll have the chance to mingle with locals and experience your trip to Greece to its fullest.

 Wanna have a quick coffee-break?

 Frappe coffee; the Greek innovation for the summertime - credits: Tomas Mehes/Shutterstock.com